jspaaks/holdings/README.md

 # Holdings

-Visualization of current holdings based on Vanguard downloadable CSV data
+Visualization of current holdings based on Vanguard downloadable CSV data file, `OfxDownload.csv`.

 ## Stack

 - frontend
-    1. Vue
+    1. Vue 3 - Single Page App
+    1. D3 - plotting
-    1. Vite
+    1. Vite - building
     1. TypeScript
 - backend
+    1. json-server mocked server
     1. Python data processing using Pandas to wrangle CSV to JSON

-    1. json-server mocked server
+## Installing

 We're going to need 3 terminals, one for hosting the frontend, one for hosting the data, and a third one for processing the data.

-## Frontend (dev setup)
+### Frontend (dev setup)

 Open a new terminal and change directory into `frontend/`.